Superb Arts and Crafts Solid Sterling Silver and Moonstone Chalice by John Paul Cooper for the Artificers Guild.

-A beautifully crafted planished sterling silver, moonstone set-chalice with lid in highly puritanical arts and crafts guild style by John Paul Cooper for the Artificers Guild.
+A beautifully crafted planished solid sterling silver, moonstone set-chalice with lid in highly puritanical arts and crafts guild style by John Paul Cooper for the Artificers Guild.

 One of a series of chalices Cooper executed between 1908 and 1915 in medieval designs, the plain flared bowl and base is beautifully contrasted with it's decorative knopped stem featuring 5 beautifully set moonstones and the cover with a finely executed crown detail.